maybebyte/anthesis/articles/opinion/linux-cant-do-x.md

 ## Linux is powerful

-If you're still not convinced that Linux is good enough for your needs, here are some places you can find Linux:
+If you're not convinced that Linux is good enough for your needs, here are some places you can find Linux:

 - [Linux runs on the top 500
   supercomputers](https://www.top500.org/statistics/details/osfam/1/).